The Great Chalk Way

 -

-I completed the GCW in 27 stages between the end of April 2025 and early September 2025 with June and July spent walking another trail
+I completed the GCW in 27 stages between the end of April 2025 and early September 2025 with June and July spent walking my beloved Thames Path

 -